You can count on two hands (with fingers left over) the number of great artists

 Sadly, even as historical artifacts, Cash's Columbia Christmas recording have been sorely

 abused.
-Each of them has been reissued on compact disc, although shabbily packaged and budget-priced; the second and third are also sold in tandem as Ultimate
+Each of them have been reissued on compact disc - some in multiple versions - although shabbily packaged and budget-priced, though Christmas Spirit and Family Christmas have been reissued relatively intact as MP3 downloads.
+The second and third are also sold in tandem as Ultimate

 Christmas Collection (2005) by Madacy Records.

-Christmas Collection (1994) is culled from the three Columbia albums, so it
+Christmas Collection (1994), culled from the three Columbia albums, and it

 of which are drawn from the snoozer Classic

-Christmas), and Al Quaglieri's liner notes are wholly unrevealing.
-Christmas
+Christmas - and Al Quaglieri's liner notes are wholly unrevealing.
+The second, Christmas

 is little more than an updated version of the same - still just 12 tracks, marginally